byildiz/aoc2023/README.md

 We can maintain a hash map for each box.
 When inserting a new lens into a box, we need to keep track of the lens order.
 My approach is to use a counter for each box.
 By inserting a new lens with the current value of the corresponding counter, we can then sort them afterward.

 ### Day 16
 We can use any tree search algorithm here.
-To detect and break potential infinite loops, we can maintain a dynamic programming (DP) table.
-The state for the DP table includes the current location and the direction from which the beam enters the tile.
+To detect and break potential infinite loops, we can maintain a dynamic programming (DP) lookup table.
+The state for the DP lookup table includes the current location and the direction from which the beam enters the tile.

+### Day 17
+We can use any tree search algorithm with a lookup table.
+The state will consist of position, direction, and repetition.
+The tricky point in part 2 is that we have to enter the last block at least 4 repetitions.